-1. Unauthorized device with a pending subscriber approval:

-- NYSE will continue to work with the vendor and customer to secure the Professional Subscriber Agreement and/or Third Party Addendum. - If the customer does not return the paperwork within 90 days of the submitted prior approval request, NYSE will cancel the request and the vendor must terminate the service.
+- 1. Unauthorized device with a pending Subscriber Request: - NYSE will continue to work with the vendor and customer to secure the Professional Subscriber Agreement and/or Third Party Addendum. - If the customer does not return the paperwork within 90 days of the submitted Subscriber Request, NYSE will cancel the request and the vendor must terminate the service.
 NYSE will then bill the vendor for the unauthorized service. - 2.
-Unauthorized device without a pending subscriber approval: - If the customer wants to continue to receive the service, the vendor must submit a NYSE Subscriber Approval Request to the NYSE and secure exchange agreements (the Professional Subscriber Agreement or Third Party Addendum). - If the customer does not want to continue the service, the vendor must de-permission NYSE access to the end user and report the removal to the NYSE.
+Unauthorized device without a pending Subscriber Request: - If the customer wants to continue to receive the service, the vendor must submit a NYSE Subscriber Request to the NYSE and secure exchange agreements (the Professional Subscriber Agreement or Third Party Addendum). - If the customer does not want to continue the service, the vendor must de-permission NYSE access to the end user and report the removal to the NYSE.
 The vendor will be billed for charges during the unauthorized time period.

-If the service was turned on in error, a subscriber approval request is not required.
+If the service was turned on in error, a Subscriber Request is not required.
 However, the vendor must depermission the data from the subscriber and report the exact removal date in the next inventory report.
 In this circumstance the vendor will be billed for the time period that the service was enabled.